 It isn’t about us, and it isn’t about our accomplishments.
 If that is our focus when it comes to knowing God and reading His word, then we have become ignorant.

 (NIV) Matthew 7:23, “Then I will tell them plainly, ‘I never knew you.
 Away from Me, you evildoers!'”

 God Is Key To Bible Study

 (NIV) Matthew 6:06, “But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.”

 Bible study is about one on one time with God.
 Understanding the greater scheme of His plan, which begins to unfold as we dive into more and more scripture.
 When our ears are opened to hear what He has to say.
-When our eyes see the reality within ourselves taking hold of being a new creation.
+When our eyes see the reality of ourselves taking hold of being a new creation.

-It isn’t about being perfect, or understanding everything at once.
+It isn’t about being perfect or understanding everything at once.
 Christians need to always grow and learn.
 It’s a relationship, there is no stability if we do not give God our all.
 He is always watching.
 Always patient.
 Willing to guide.